 These are strange times, to be sure.
-Non-essential businesses are no longer the bustling centers of employees reporting for work, addressing their projects, attending meeting, and socializing.
+Non-essential businesses are no longer the bustling centers of employees reporting for work, addressing their projects, attending meetings, and socializing.

 But what happens when a vital member of the team resigns or retires?

 All of a sudden, you are faced with finding the right replacement – and finding that replacement amidst social distancing, with everyone working from home and collaborating online.

 Fortunately, the process itself does not have to be extremely different from the one you previously had in place.
 The methodology will be a bit different, but you can still find the ideal candidate if you have the flexibility to modify your methods.